According to the Business Software Alliance:

 Under the Adobe Genuine Initiative, Adobe continues to develop programs to ensure customers are protected from non-genuine and counterfeit software.
 Adobe Genuine programs include working with organizations to prevent software piracy; investigating and bringing legal action against resellers of counterfeit software; and verification testing to confirm that installed software has not been tampered with or activated with an invalid license.

-Customers who have unknowingly purchased non-genuine or counterfeit software will be able to purchase a genuine version of Adobe Acrobat software at a discounted price.
+Customers who have unknowingly purchased non-genuine or counterfeit software may be able to purchase a genuine version of Adobe Acrobat software at a discounted price.

 As the best protection against security risks associated with non-genuine software, Adobe recommends that you reformat the hard drive, then run current antivirus software to make sure all traces of non-genuine software are eliminated, and then install Adobe Genuine software.
 If you choose not to reformat the hard drive, Adobe recommends installation of Adobe Genuine software, followed by the complete removal of the non-genuine product.